Modular forms modulo p: Hecke operators modulo 2

-It is important to note that Hecke operators modulo 2 have the interesting property of being nilpotent.
+Hecke operators modulo 2 have the property of being nilpotent.

 Finding their order of nilpotency is a problem solved by Jean-Pierre Serre and Jean-Louis Nicolas in a paper published in 2012:.

 The Hecke algebra modulo 2

 The Hecke algebra may also be reduced modulo 2.

 It is defined to be the algebra generated by Hecke operators modulo 2, over $\mathbb{F}_2$.